 So, you know, real estate investing is, you know, it’s just like any other investment, it’s risky.

-And then the other thing you want to ask yourself is, you know, among other things, do you have a system for, you know, screening tenants?
+And then the other thing you want to ask yourself is, you know, among other things, do you have a system for, you know, screening residents?

 Do you have a system for showing these houses?
 Or do you have a system for getting them fixed up if needed?

-Or do you have a system for….you know, how are your tenants going to get in touch with you?
+Or do you have a system for….you know, how are your residents going to get in touch with you?

 And you know, do you have the stomach for having difficult conversations and posting eviction notices on, you know, Christmas Day, if you need to?

 You know, those are the kind of conversations or the kind of discussions you’ll need to have, you know, with yourself or with your partner, however you see this shaking out.